Date of Degree

 Copyright 2012 Hollie Alexis McClintick-Greene

 McClintick-Greene, Hollie Alexis.
-"College bound: examining the adequacy of high school transition planning for youth with internalizing disorders." dissertation, University of Iowa, 2012.
+"College bound: examining the adequacy of high school transition planning for youth with internalizing disorders."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.